 This is the most important thing Stockton landlords need to understand in 2026: the percentage on the website is just the starting point.

-A company advertising a low management fee but charging lease renewal fees, maintenance markups, inspection fees, and vacancy fees can easily cost more annually than a higher-percentage firm with a clean, transparent structure.
+A company advertising a low management fee but charging lease renewal fees, maintenance markups, and inspection fees can easily cost more annually than a higher-percentage firm with a clean, transparent structure.

 Before signing any property management agreement in Stockton, ask these questions: